-- Hold the degree of MB/BAO/BCh or equivalent - Possess good undergraduate and postgraduate records and references - Ideally candidates should have some practical experience and knowledge of clinical research as there is a strong research component within the programme - Due to the academic time commitments of the full-time programme we strongly advise those in full time employment to pursue the part time programme
+- Hold the degree of MB/BAO/BCh or equivalent - Possess good undergraduate and postgraduate records and references - Ideally have some practical experience and knowledge of clinical research as there is a strong research component within the programme

-English language proficiency:
+English language proficiency

-- Candidates must have one of the following:
+Candidates must have one of the following:

 - 1. Third level education through English

-- 2. At least one year of full time clinical practice in an Irish or UK hospital ( Letter from employer or consultant)
+- 2. At least one year of full time clinical practice in an Irish or UK hospital (Letter from employer or consultant)

-- 3. IELTS >6.5 (or equivalent
+- 3. IELTS >6.5 (or equivalent)